The Anne C. Barnhill Prize for Creative Nonfiction 2019

-- We are on Twitter!
-Follow us to stay in the loop on all things Longridge: @LongridgeReview
+* We are on Twitter and Facebook: Follow/Like us to stay in the loop on all things Longridge: @LongridgeReview and Longridge Editors LLC.

-All visual images, including artwork and photographs, are used with permission and should not be appropriated without permission of the artist or writer.
-Thank you.
+All visual images, including artwork and photographs, are used with permission and should not be appropriated without permission from the artist or writer.